mjcjiang/mjcjiang.github.io/_posts/2020-07-17-Reflect-In-Golang(2)-:-Load-Your-Info-Into-Memory-In-A-Reflective-Way.md

 # 1. Util Function: Convert a string to a value of a specific type
 When we read a line of a file, what we get is just a byte slice(or string).
-This bytes of data is no meaning to us, if we can't transform it to the specific type of data we want.
+This bytes of data is no meaning to us, if we can\'t transform it to the specific type of data we want.
 So we must write a transform function:
 ```
 // convert a string to another type